Codesota · Registry · NLP · Text embeddings · MTEB15 models · 56+ datasets · 8 task types← back to benchmarks

 Accuracy vs model size.

-LLM-based embeddings dominate — but efficiency varies wildly.
-Qwen3-Embedding-0.6B scores 64.34 with just 600M parameters, while KaLM-Gemma3-12B needs 12B for 72.32.
-Score-per-parameter efficiency matters for production deployments.
+LLM-based embeddings dominate the top of the public aggregate tables, but efficiency varies wildly.
+Qwen3-Embedding-0.6B scores 64.34 with just 600M parameters, while KaLM-Gemma3-12B needs 11.76B for 72.32.
+In production RAG, score-per-parameter, embedding dimension, and vector index cost matter.

 Efficiency leaders